 Developmental and Morphological Traits

 Embryo survival was estimated as the percent of embryos surviving between eye-up and post-hatch stages.
-Incubation period was assessed with two variables: the number of days from fertilization to hatching (days post-fertilization; DPF) and the sum of the degree-days (accumulated degree-days; ADD).
+Incubation period was assessed with two variables: the number of days from fertilization to hatching (days post-fertilization; DPF) and the sum of the degree-days to hatching (accumulated degree-days; ADD; °C).
 Total length-at-hatch (LAH; mm) and yolk-sac volume (YSV; mm3) were measured from five individuals per family at, or as close as possible to, 50% hatching for each family.
 Yolk-sac volume was calculated assuming the shape of an ellipse (Blaxter and Hempel, 1963):

 YSV= π6ab2